Explore how your team can use Hiver.

 • Assign requests to support agents who have the most knowledge of or experience with the given problem

-• Use a multi-channel customer service platform so that you can manage multiple touchpoints – email, live chat, and phone, amongst others – under one single roof.
+• Use a multi-channel customer service platform to manage multiple touchpoints—email, live chat, and phone—under one roof.

-Clutter, a provider of moving and storage services, improved email response times by 25% by making sure queries were always assigned to the correct rep. Adopting an intuitive shared inbox solution gave the team visibility into emails and their status.
+Clutter, a moving and storage service provider, improved email response times by 25% by assigning queries to the correct rep. Adopting an intuitive helpdesk gave the team visibility into emails and their status.
 They use email tags to classify emails by topic or the nature of the request.
-They prepare email templates for frequently asked questions.
+They also use email templates for frequently asked questions.

 2. Help customers avoid future problems

-You make customers happy by sharing the answers in advance — for example, tell them to charge their restaurant bill to their room to apply the discount automatically, and encourage them to download the members-only app for future reservations.
+You make customers happy by sharing answers in advance — for example, tell them to charge their restaurant bill to their room to apply the discount automatically and encourage them to download the members-only app for future reservations.

 3. Offer a self-service knowledge base

 Customers want the fastest route to solving their problems.
-A self-service knowledge base can provide that route, as it saves people from picking up the phone or waiting for an email reply.
+A self-service knowledge base can provide that route.
+It saves people time from picking up the phone or waiting for an email reply.

-A knowledge base gives customers detailed information on your product or service and provides troubleshooting tips for common problems.
-Companies call it by different names, such as FAQ, glossary, help guide, and product documentation.
+A knowledge base provides customers detailed information on your product or service and troubleshooting tips for common problems.
+It can include FAQs, glossaries, help guides, and product documentation.

-Audit your knowledge base regularly to ensure it’s up-to-date, and edit it based on customer feedback.
-For instance, a customer might call customer service and explain that they tried to find the answer on your knowledge base but couldn’t find it or found the answer unclear.
+• Audit your knowledge base regularly to ensure it’s up-to-date and edit it based on customer feedback.
+For instance, a customer might call customer service and explain that they tried to find the answer on your knowledge base but couldn’t or found the answer unclear.

 For example, if a customer wants to track an order on an eCommerce app, they’d get an automatic prompt to provide the order ID of the relevant package.
 This ID is usually a long string of numerals.
-Now, you want to avoid making the customer go through their purchase history, and copy-paste the order ID in the chat box.
+You want to avoid making the customer review their purchase history and copy-paste the order ID in the chat box.

-Instead, add a widget to your chat box that displays their recent purchases, so they only need to click on the relevant order to share the ID number.
+Instead, add a widget to your chat box that displays their recent purchases.
+This way, they only need to click on the relevant order to share the ID number.

 Example from Shopee, an eCommerce app

 Another way to help your customer support reps respond fast to live chats is to integrate your live chat channel within your helpdesk.
 Hiver’s live chat feature, for instance, integrates with Gmail.
 You don’t need to switch between apps to handle customer queries.
-You can assign chat messages to relevant support staff, and also make use of pre-built templates for sending quick responses – all from within Gmail.
+You can assign chat messages to relevant support staff and use pre-built templates to send quick responses – all from within Gmail.

-5. Enable data-sharing and collaboration between support reps
+5. Enable data-sharing and collaboration between support staff

-In fact, having to repeat information is the third-biggest driver of disloyalty during customer service interactions, according to research done by Dixon and his colleagues.
+In fact, according to research by Dixon and his colleagues, having to repeat information is the third-biggest driver of disloyalty during customer service interactions.

-Use a collaborative notes system that lets you tag and discuss queries with teammates.
-Support staff can loop in their colleagues to ask for context, and help in resolving queries.
-When all context and information about a customer query can be found in one place, it makes it easier to collaborate and provide a faster resolution.
+You can use internal notes and @mentions to tag and discuss queries with teammates.
+When all context and information about a customer query can be found in one place, it is easier to collaborate and provide a faster resolution.

 6. Automate mundane tasks

-Automation saves customer service teams’ time and makes issue resolution faster.
+Automation saves customer service teams time and speeds up issue resolution.
 Our research shows that every automation you implement saves two minutes of your team’s time.
-Kiwi, an online travel agency, automates 5,000 actions a month, saving their team 167 hours monthly.
+Kiwi, an online travel agency, automates 5,000 actions a month, saving its team 167 hours monthly.

 Here are some tasks you can automate with if-then rules: